agera-edc/DataSpaceConnector/docs/integration-testing.md

 ## Coding Guidelines

 An integration test should have an annotation e.g.`@IntegrationTest, @AzureCosmosDbIntegrationTest` which causes the test runner to ignore it unless the
 `RUN_INTEGRATION_TEST` environment variable is set to `true` and also categorize them using [Junit Tags](https://junit.org/junit5/docs/current/user-guide/#writing-tests-tagging-and-filtering).
-This categorization is important because it allows us to run only the integration tests we need to run e.g. `./gradlew check -DincludeTags="azure-cosmos-db-integration-test"`
+This categorization is important because it allows us discover and executed specific set of integration tests.

 All integration tests should have the `"...IntegrationTest"` postfix to distinguish them clearly from unit tests.
 They should reside in the same package as unit tests because all tests should maintain package consistency to their test